 One of the most frequently asked questions in our patients’ initial consultation is ‘where does the hair come from for hair transplants?’
 When many of us think of a hair transplant we think of a surgeon stitching in some at best ‘similar-looking’ hair among the residing locks and then prescribing a styling routine to finish.
-The truth is that for an FUE, the donor hair for a transplant comes directly from another area on the same head.
-So it is not just natural-looking, it is completely natural, authentic and individual hair.
-FUE hair transplant or Follicular Unit Excision is where individual hair grafts are harvested directly from the donor area, usually a broad area of the back of the scalp where hair loss does not usually occur.
+But hair donation from another person doesn’t usually work for hair transplants.

 A high skill-level in this step is crucial as poor placing can lead to cell trauma and poor graft survival.
 This process is repeated to create as many grafts as are needed to restore hair to the bald area.

 There is also another option for those who have suffered total hair loss (alopecia totalis).
 If you’re generally happy with a short-haired look or a ‘buzz-cut,’ there is a procedure which can create the appearance of a shaved hair look.

-The Wimpole Clinic specialises in FUE donor hair transplant.
+The Wimpole Clinic specialises in FUE donor hair transplants.
 Our clients are both men and women of a wide range of ages, ethnicities and hair types.
-We find FUE donor hair transplant to be the most effective and natural-looking hair restoration procedure and have helped thousands of clients enjoy restored hair growth.
+FUE hair transplants are the most effective and natural-looking hair restoration procedure.
+They’ve helped thousands of clients enjoy restored hair growth.